adamcysec/subjack/README.md

 Each subdomain's CNAME record is queried from the DNS.

 If a CNAME record exists for the given subdomain, then the CNAME is checked for registration status from a RDAP lookup.
+RDAP tends to be more accurate than WHOIS.

 > 📘 **Note**
 >